Sportresurs/sportresurs/README.md

 We use `eslint` static code analyzer with a custom set of rules to ensure appropriate code style.

-You need to install a pre-commit hook, to execute `eslint` checks automatically on every commit.
+You need to install a pre-commit hook, to execute `eslint` checks automatically on every commit. <br/>
 Run `npm run prepare` to install husky pre-commit hook properly.

+### Style conventions

+1. We are using `PropTypes` for all our components that have props.
+2. All components folders must be named in CamelCase.
+3. All components must be exported with index.js file inside component folder.
+4. We are using upperCase for class naming in our CSS modules.
+5. We do not shrink the names of imports.
+Examples: "styles", not "s". "classNames", not "cn", etc...

 ## Error tracking